A historic week for the I-74 bridge

 The final work on the superstructures will be the completion of the driving decks, which also is getting close, Ryan said.

-All of the concrete has been poured in Moline, forming and rebar for the last of the driving surface is being completed in Bettendorf, and the first of three concrete pours for the arch deck was underway Thursday.
+All of the concrete has been poured in Moline, forming and rebar for the last of the driving surface is being completed in Bettendorf and the first of three concrete pours for the arch deck was underway last Thursday.

 When the driving deck between the arch is finished and the approaches in Bettendorf have been poured, all that is left are the small details, including the removal of concrete barriers from the westbound bridge.